Pandion haliaetus carolinensis

 Weather events continue to be major factors affecting nesting success in the west.
 The Shannon-Berggren nest (Fig 1) was unsuccessful in 2016 due to high winds and a nest platform was installed nearby by the power company.
 In 2019, all six Scotts Bluff Co sites were active, although two, Riverside and Sugar Factory (Fig 1), were destroyed by hailstorms (Kathy DeLara, Dan and Jamalee Clark, personal communication).
 In Keith Co a pair was building a nest on a platform erected by Midwest Electric on Nebraska Public Power District land near Keystone, Keith Co 21 Apr-1 May 2011; this attempt and one the following year were unsuccessful, however.
 A new nest not far from the Keystone nest was established in 2020 on a power pole and had three eggs by early Jun but was abandoned by the end of the period; power company personnel erected a nest pole there to attract the birds away from power equipment.

 In the northeast, there had been indications of Ospreys hacked in South Dakota making nesting attempts, although none were successful until 2017, when a pair was nesting 21 Jun on a tower at Omaha Public Power District’s (OPPD) Fort Calhoun station, Washington Co.
 Apparently, nesting had occurred there four years earlier based on information provided by OPPD.
-This nest has continued successfully, including three fledged in 2022 and eggs noted 28 Apr 2023.
+This nest has continued successfully, monitored by a nest cam, including three fledged in 2022, eggs noted 28 Apr 2023, and two nestlings 9 Aug 2024.
 A second nest on OPPD property was on a power pole in North Omaha 26 Apr 2024; a nest platform is considered for the site.
 A new nest site in the east in 2021 was on a cell tower at Liquid Trucking in Cass Co; this Cass Co nest was tended by a pair of adults seen nestbuilding 15 Apr 2022 for the second season and again in 2023 with nest building noted 9 Apr.
 In 2024 at this nest 3-4 young were near fledging 30 Jul.
 See Osprey nesting by year.

 At Summit Lake, Burt Co, a single bird was nest-building on a tall cell phone tower 6 Jun 2013; it was carrying a band indicating it was a bird hacked in South Dakota in 2008.
 Three birds were at this site 2 May 2014, one with a blue marker indicative of one of the 2013 birds returning to the site.
 It appears nesting attempts at this site have ceased.
 An individual was building a nest on a power pole at Powder Creek Reservoir, Dixon Co 13 May 2006, but the outcome, or whether indeed two birds were present, is unknown.
 A bird hacked from the South Dakota side of Lewis and Clark Lake, Knox Co was in southwest Sarpy Co 22-28 Jul 2009, indicative of wandering by a presumed immature non-breeder.
 See Osprey nesting by year.